webprizma/webprizma/README.md

 **About me**

-- 💼 I'm QA Engineer
+- 💼 I'm Middle Fullstack QA Engineer
-- 🌱 I’m currently working at dot-dot.ru
+- 🌱 I’m currently working at SberHealth
 - 📫 How to reach me: Telegram @yurikulagin

 **Languages and Tools:**